dmbaturin/ocamlbook.org/book/functions.md

 let plus_two = fun x -> x + two

-let number = plus_two 3 (* number = 5 *)
+let number = plus_two 10 (* number = 12 *)

 let () = print_int number
 ```

-However, what happens is the name `two` is shadowed by another binding?
+However, what happens if the name `two` is redefined after the definition of `plus_two`?
 Let's try and see what happens:

 ```
 let two = 2

-let plus_two = fun x -> x + a
+let plus_two = fun x -> x + two

 let two = 3

-let () = print_int (plus_two 3)
+let () = print_int (plus_two 10)
 ```

-This program will print 6 rather than 5 (i.e. 6 + 3, not 2 + 3).
-The reason is that functions capture bound variables from the scope
+This program will print 12 rather than 13 (i.e. 10 + 2, not 10 + 3).

-where they were created—forever.
+The reason is that functions capture bound variables from the scope where they were created—forever.
 This is called _lexical scoping_.

-The alternative approach would be _dynamic scoping_ where the value of `a` is taken from the scope
-where the `plus_two` function is applied.
-But in OCaml, values of bound variables
-are determined when functions are created, so we don't need to worry about it.
+If the name `two` was bound to 2 at the time we defined `plus_two`, then `plus_two` will be `fun x -> x + 2`,
+even if we redefine the variable `two` later.

+Some languages use a different approach called _dynamic scoping_ where variable names are resolved
+when the function is evaluated, so redefining a variable retroactively changes the behaviour of all functions
+that use it.
+Dynamic scoping makes reusing variable names a risky thing to do.
+Since OCaml is lexically scoped,
+you can reuse variable names safely.

 We can rewrite the `plus_two` function using a `let ... in` binding instead: